The Yoko Factor: Plot

-Colonel McNamara discusses with a superior how to get Riley back in the Initiative under his command and how to deal with Buffy.
-Spike tells Adam that Buffy is going to be difficult to defeat and he should not underestimate her.
-Spike talks about having already killed two Slayers (Xin Rong and Nikki Wood), yet having been unable to kill Buffy, especially because of the Initiative chip now in his head.
+Colonel McNamara discusses with a superior how to get Riley back in the Initiative and how to deal with Buffy.
+Spike tells Adam that Buffy should not be underestimated.
+Spike has killed two Slayers (Xin Rong and Nikki Wood), yet is unable to harm Buffy because of the Initiative chip in his head.
 The two plan to separate Buffy from her Slayerette friends.

 Still upset about what happened between her and Angel during her visit to Los Angeles, Buffy returns from L.A. to her empty dorm room.
 Xander brings Riley some clothes, and they talk about their mutual distaste for Angel, Riley having been told by Buffy about her previous relationship with him.
 However, it emerges that she has not told him the whole truth; while Riley was aware that Angel lost his soul and became Angelus, Xander tells Riley that having sex with Buffy was the trigger that set Angelus free.

-Spike visits Giles at home and offers him files inside the Initiative.
-Spike tells Giles that Buffy does not respect her former Watcher anymore, which upsets Giles and causes him to turn to drink.
+Spike visits Giles at home and offers him files from inside the Initiative.
+He says that Buffy does not respect her former Watcher anymore, which upsets Giles and causes him to turn to drink.
 Willow and Tara play with their new kitten, Miss Kitty Fantastico, while planning their class schedule for next year.
-They also talk about future housing plans, but Willow has not talked with Buffy yet and is unsure what she wants to do now that things have changed so much.
+They also talk about future housing plans, as Willow feels that her friendship with Buffy has become shaky.

-Riley visits Buffy; using a radio, he has tapped into the Initiative and is aware of their actions.
-She mentions that Angel upset her, but she is focusing on seeking Adam, and Riley leaves.
-Xander and Anya bring Spike fatigues to wear and a gun.
-Spike enthusiastically tries to shoot Xander, only for the chip to go off in his head; the chip does not allow Spike to point weapons at people and the gun was fake.
-Spike makes Xander feel unwanted by convincing him that the rest of the gang does not feel he is useful.

-Buffy goes patrolling and runs into Forrest, who is also looking for Adam.
-They argue as they go into a cave and find Adam, who launches a surprise attack.
-Buffy and Adam exchange a few punches and kicks: Forrest tries to step in and help, but he is pushed away by Buffy.
-Adam hurls the Slayer against the cave wall, and Forrest uses the opening to shoot Adam with his stun rifle.
-Instead of harming him, however, the voltage merely seems to refresh Adam, who then disarms and fatally stabs Forrest with his bone skewer.
-Her will to fight gone, Buffy flees from the cave, with Adam taking pot shots at her.
-Running for her life, Buffy trips and tumbles down the side of a hill; she strikes her head on a rock, knocking her unconscious.